 “So what is al dente anyway?”

-Al dente is the optimal desired texture when cooking pasta and grains.
+Al dente is the optimal desired texture when cooking fresh pasta and grains.
 It refers to a firm, but not hard consistency.
 The actual translation of the Italian phrase al dente, is “to the tooth” meaning there is an ever-so-slight resistance when you bite into it, but not a crunchy hardcore.

 Cooking pasta seems like an easy chore, but often leads to mushy, slimy or sticky pasta if you’re not careful.
 It’s best not to throw the pasta in the water and forget about it, as so many of us do.